 lcp update

-The Original Shelter Island Conference with Robert Oppenheimer
+The Shelter Island Conference with Robert Oppenheimer

 Since its release on Jul 21, 2023, Christopher Nolan’s film Oppenheimer has us all revisiting some of the most important scientific questions to date.
 Famous for leading the team that created the atomic bomb, Oppenheimer also played a prominent role at the Shelter Island Conference held at The Rams Head Inn in 1947.